 Step 8 – Close the deal

-You'll get a Good Faith Estimate (GFE) of your closing costs from your mortgage lender within three days of getting your application.
+You'll get a Good Faith Estimate (GFE) of closing costs from your lender within three days of receiving your application.

-The estimate is formed from the loan amount.
-RESPA requirements dictate that it has to involve all closing costs and be within a strict range of accuracy, and I'll review the estimate and let you know if it all looks good.
+The estimate is formed from the loan amount, and RESPA requirements require that it has to contain all closing costs and be within a precise range of accuracy.
+I'll study the estimate and let you know if it all looks adequate.

 Then it's time to close on your home.
-This will most often happen at a title company or escrow office and is often a smooth and calm event.
+This will likely occur at a title company or escrow office and will most often be a smooth and hassle-free occasion.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new home.
+It's time to move into your new house.
 Enjoy it.
-And if you have any questions, make sure you call me at (970) 203-1101 or e-mail me at .
+And if you need anything or have any questions, just call me at (970) 203-1101 or e-mail me at .